cgraumann/LatexUtils/README.md

 	```
 	at the end

 This will automaticall create an additional PDF called *<yourfilename>-compressed.pdf*.
-If you want to only use the compressed version, just remove the `-compressed` part in the command above.

 You'll be amazed about the difference in size ;-)